Application Procedures - EASC Graduate Program

 The Earth Sciences Graduate Committee attaches great importance to your letters of reference.
 You are urged to ensure that your referees are familiar with your academic achievement and/or history of relevant employment.
 It is your responsibility to contact all three of your referees and request that their Confidential References (included with your application form) be completed.
 Applications will not be considered without these Letters of Reference.
 Please note that the Confidential Report form provided online, a reference letter (on the referee's letterhead), or a combination of the two, constitute a reference.
 The online admission system will instruct you on how to request the reference letters..

-SFU has a very limited number of major entrance scholarships for exceptional students, valued at $18,000 for a one-year period.
+SFU has a very limited number of major entrance scholarships for exceptional students.
 If you wish to be nominated for an entrance scholarship, you are strongly encouraged to submit your application for admission to your department of intended enrolment by January 15.
 Failure to submit your application for admission by this deadline will decrease your chances for consideration in the annual Entrance Scholarship Competition to be held in February.

 Immigration and Customs